jced-artem/legacy-adapter/README.md

 # legacy-adapter
-Flyweight-adapter to use legacy code in moder frameworks with lazy refactor.
+Flyweight-adapter to use legacy code in modern frameworks with lazy refactor.

 ### Install
 ```